-Considering the layout of the kitchen and how it functions with the rest of the zones of an open-plan arrangement is vital, especially if you're creating a family kitchen, which needs careful planning especially.
-Once a kitchen is part of an open space it will impact on every other area – there’s no closing the door on noisy appliances and clutter left on worktops after preparing a meal.
+Bear in mind that once a kitchen is part of an open space it will impact on every other area – there’s no closing the door on noisy appliances and clutter left on worktops after preparing a meal.
 Likewise, the cabinetry will be in plain view all of the time, so it needs to look stylish.

 Is the kitchen zone far enough away from the seating area?
 Watching TV or talking may be difficult against the background noise of clattering pans and worktop appliances, so think about the distance between these zones.

-Visualising an open-plan space as a series of rooms can help you plan the space effectively.
+Top tip: Visualising an open-plan space as a series of rooms can help you plan the space effectively.

-Create a broken-plan layout
+4. Create a broken-plan layout

 What's the benefit of broken-plan kitchen, diners and living spaces?
 Visually, you can keep a spacious, bright, sociable feel for your room, but also create a definite impression of separation between the various zones.

-Devise an open-plan kitchen floorplan
+5. Devise an open-plan kitchen floorplan